-His odd appearance made him an instant hit and he has been one of the most popular mascots in all of professional sports.
+His odd appearance made him an instant hit, and he has been one of the most popular mascots in all professional sports.

 Happy Birthday to You

-A total of 16 players to skate in at least one NHL game were born on this date.
-The first to debut in the league was Albert Holway, who was born on Sept.
+A total of 17 players to skate in at least one NHL game was born on this date.
+The first to debut in the league was Albert Holway, born on Sept.
 24, 1902.
 He played defense in 116 games, for three teams, between 1924 and 1929.
-Defenseman Brent Lernout, turning 25 today, made his debut with the Canadiens back in 2016.
+Defenseman Brent Lernout, turning 26 today, made his debut with the Canadiens back in 2016.

 Greg Boysen has been writing about the Chicago Blackhawks since 2010 and has been a site manager for both FanSided and SB Nation.
 He has been published in The Hockey News and was fully credentialed for the 2013 Stanley Cup Final.
 Among his various roles with The Hockey Writers are covering the Blackhawks, the AHL, writing the daily “Today in Hockey History” column, serving as a copy editor, and appearing and hosting multiple YouTube shows, including Blackhawks Banter.
 He is credentialed with the Chicago Wolves, Rockford IceHogs, and Milwaukee Admirals, while also being a regional scout for the NAHL.
 And, just because his plate isn’t full enough, Greg hosts trivia in the Chicago area two nights a week.
 For interview requests or to provide topic suggestions, follow Greg on Twitter and reach out.